 We do not have employment agreements with any of our named executive officers; however, we have entered into offer letter agreements with each of our executive officers in connection with their initial commencement of employment with us.
 The offer letters describe the initial terms of employment, summarized below.
 From time to time we may offer relocation benefits or special signing bonuses to our executive officers when we determine necessary.
 The terms of the offer letters with each of our named executive officers are summarized below.
-Each of our named executive officers' employment is at-will.
+Each of our named executive officers' employment is atwill.

-Dr. Berrey.
-In November 2012, we entered into an offer letter agreement with Dr. Berrey setting forth the terms of her employment, which included an initial base salary subject to adjustment (which has subsequently been increased), and an initial stock option grant of 176,056 shares of our common stock.
-We entered into severance agreement with Dr. Berrey in connection with her departure in February 2019.
-A description of Dr. Berrey's severance agreement is included below under the heading "Potential Payments upon Termination or Change in Control."
+Mr. Sherman.
+In April 2019, we entered into an offer letter agreement with Mr. Sherman setting forth the terms of his employment, which included an initial base salary of \$600,000 (which has subsequently been increased), an initial annual target bonus percentage of 55%, an initial stock option grant of 1,250,000 shares of our common stock and eligibility to participate in the Company's Officer Severance Benefit Plan (as discussed below).

-Mr. Trost.
-In March 2011, we entered into an offer letter agreement with Mr. Trost setting forth the terms of his employment, which included an initial base salary subject to adjustment (which has subsequently been increased), and an initial stock option grant of 169,014 shares of our common stock.
+Mr. Andriole .
+In April 2019, we entered into an offer letter agreement with Mr. Andriole setting forth the terms of his employment, which included an initial base salary of \$400,000 (which has subsequently been increased), an initial annual target bonus percentage of 40%, an initial stock option grant of 500,000 shares of our common stock and eligibility to participate in the Company's Officer Severance Benefit Plan.

 Dr. Nichols.
 In August 2014, we entered into an offer letter agreement with Dr. Nichols setting forth the terms of his employment, which included an initial base salary subject to adjustment (which has subsequently been increased), an initial annual target bonus percentage of 35% (which has subsequently been increased) and an initial stock option grant of 90,000 shares of our common stock.
-The offer letter also provided for a \$150,000 signing bonus to Dr. Nichols, which was subject to repayment if Dr. Nichols's employment was terminated under certain circumstances prior to September 2015.

-Mr. Sherman.
-In April 2019, we entered into an offer letter agreement with Mr. Sherman setting forth the terms of his employment, which included an initial base salary of \$600,000, an initial annual target bonus percentage of 55% and an initial stock option grant of 1,250,000 shares of our common stock.
+Dr. Alrutz .
+In May 2012, we entered into an offer letter agreement with Dr. Alrutz setting forth the terms of his employment, which included an initial base salary subject to adjustment (which has subsequently been increased), an initial annual target bonus percentage of 15% (which has subsequently been increased) and an initial stock option grant of 50,000 shares of our common stock.